 As with any medical procedure, egg donation comes with a few potential side effects.
 The good news is that these are minimal, and there are no long-term health risks.

-Hormone injections can increase your appetite and fluid retention, which can result in a slight weight gain.
-This is generally temporary.
+• Weight gain: Hormone injections can increase your appetite and fluid retention, which can result in temporary weight gain.

-Severe side effects are rare, and the symptoms of most side effects should only last while you are taking injections; however, if you experience any symptoms severe enough to impact your daily activities, you should contact your doctor immediately.
+Severe side effects are rare, and most side effects should only last while you are taking injections; however, if you experience any symptoms severe enough to impact your daily activities, you should contact your doctor immediately.

 Most women recover from the egg retrieval process relatively quickly, but it’s a good idea to take things easy in the 1-2 days afterward.
 Avoid physical activity or heavy lifting, and take a couple of days off work.
 Low-impact exercise such as a walk is fine.

 You may experience some abdominal discomfort following your egg retrieval, such as mild cramping, bloating, or a feeling of fullness.
-You may also have some bloody discharge (like a light period) or constipation.
+You may also have some bloody discharge or constipation.
 This is all quite normal and will pass within a couple of days.
 However, if you feel pain or severe discomfort or develop a fever, be sure to get medical attention.

-In general, most symptoms can be managed at home with over-the-counter pain relievers such as ibuprofen or Tylenol.
+• You can take over-the-counter pain relievers such as Ibuprofen or Tylenol.

 If your discomfort persists or worsens, do not hesitate to contact your doctor.